open-aviation/fastmeteo/readme.md

 ### Use 137 model levels

-By default, `fastmeteo` uses the 37 pressure level version of the ARCO ERA5 data.
+By default, `fastmeteo` uses the 37-pressure-level version of the ARCO ERA5 data.
 If you want to use the 137 model level version of the data, you can do so by specifying the `model_levels` parameter as follows:

 ```python
 era5_grid = ArcoEra5(local_store="/tmp/era5-zarr", model_levels=137)
 ```

 Note that not all levels are used.
-Only the following levels are used for construction of the interpolation grid:
+Only the following levels are used for the construction of the interpolation grid:

 ```
 DEFAULT_LEVELS_37 = [